adrian-tarau/talos/README.md

 Configuration can be passed using environment variables.
 The environment variable name is the configuration key in upper case and `.` replaced by `_`.

+### Verbose Goals

+Some Maven plugins are specifically designed to display a textual report related to the project.
+The extension has several goals (Mojos) registered and will not suppress the standard Maven output.
+The following goals will automatically disable the quiet mode when using regular expressions: `dependency:(.*)`, `buildplan:(.*)`, and `versions:display-(.*)`.

+Additionally, the `talos.verbose.goals` configuration can be used to specify additional goals that will disable quiet mode.
+Note that these goals will not create any HTML report or track trends.

 ### External Storage

 The extension can store session data, including trends and reports, in a remote file system (object store) using SFTP or S3 (self-hosting using [MinIO](https://min.io/)).
 This capability is essential when the build environment is not static or when multiple nodes are used to build projects.
 The following configuration options are available: